jonniek/mpv-nextfile/README.md

 - filtering by filetype
 - Allow/disallow looping
 - linux/windows
-- automatic next file on end of file
+- automatic next file on end of file(experimental, consider playlists(autoload) instead)

 ####keybindings
 You can copy paste below into your input.conf if you want to change the keybindings.
   `SHIFT+PGUP script-binding previousfile`
   `SHIFT+PGDWN script-binding nextfile`
   `CTRL+N script-binding autonextfiletoggle`